Chelmy88/Stream_temperature_and_discharge_evolution_in_Switzerland/README.txt

 details.
 The directory “1_Obtain_and_pocess_raw_data” and “3_Produce_data”
 contains the necessary information and scripts on how to get the dataset reproduced from raw data.
 The raw  meteorological and hydrological data are not provided and should be obtained from  the provider.
-These steps are not required for running the analysis in “4_Run_analysis”, all necessary data for this are already provided.
 The directory “2_R_package” contains the R package that must be installed to run  scripts provided in “3_Produce_data” and “4_Run_analysis”.
 See the corresponding README file in that directory to install the package and to obtain information about the structure of the dataset.

-All source code of the package is also provided.
-The main datasets are provided in "4_Run_analysis" as an R object, along with some other  input data.
 The script provided in "4_Run_analysis" allows to do the analysis and produce the plots of the paper.

 DATA PROVIDED AND AUTHORISATION